BETRA Tenant Management Organisation

 Did you know the mutual exchange scheme allows social housing tenants to advertise their property with a view to swapping their home with another social housing tenancy?

-If you would like to advertise your flat for a mutual exchange, we can publish your home’s details here.
+If you would like to advertise your flat for a mutual exchange, we can publish your home’s details here and in the newsletter.
 We will not publish names and addresses, just the key information.

-If these are of interest, or you have friends in the area looking to swap, please get in touch.
-For a more direct approach to swapping homes you can register with
+If of interest, or you have friends in the area looking to swap, please get in touch.
+For a more direct approach to swapping homes you can register with www.homeswapper.co.uk

 Picture